coder137/build_in_cpp/docs/source/arch/testing.rst

 * All of the logging APIs have been **stubbed** out since they are unnecessary for unit tests and very noisy when getting output
 * A better alternative would be debugging unit tests or adding the CppUTest ``UT_PRINT`` statement instead

+.. doxygenclass:: buildcc::env::m::VectorStringCopier

 mock_toolchain
 ^^^^^^^^^^^^^^

+* Does not override any classes / functions

 mock_target
 ^^^^^^^^^^^^